Life is too fleeting to lose yourself in work you do not love.

 Before that, I felt at home with my infant daughter, my super-supportive husband, and a job I disliked but withstood for the sake of the mortgage.
 This was the life I’d signed up for – even if it left me yearning for greater freedom and creative expression.

-When my mother died just before that summer dawn six years ago, all the furniture in my comfortable little house was rearranged.
+When my mother died just before that summer dawn seven years ago, all the furniture in my comfortable little house was rearranged.

 I loved my baby.
 I loved my man.
 But, even for their sake, I couldn’t force myself into a windowless office every day, devoting myself to someone else’s agenda, counting the minutes until I could escape into a world that mattered.